-13.4 Assessment: To pass the taught component of the course, the candidate must achieve a pass mark (50% or above) in all the taught modules.
-The final mark for the course is the credit-weighted average of the mark awarded in each module.
+12.4 Assessment: To pass the taught component of the course and proceed to the research project and dissertation, the candidate must first pass, outright or by compensation, all taught modules.
+The pass mark for all assessment components is 50%.
+In the calculation of the overall average mark for the taught component and the course as a whole, modules, including the dissertation, are weighted according to their ECTS credit weighting.
 A student may be permitted to undertake supplemental assessment or examination in a maximum of one module at the discretion of the Court of Examiners.
 If successful, the mark for the given module will be recorded as 50%.
 A student may fail one module and pass the taught component of the course by compensation providing that they have passed outright modules amounting to at least 50 credits, have an overall average mark of at least 50% across all taught modules and a mark of at least 40% in the failed module(s).
-A candidate who fails to pass modules amounting to more than 10 credits will be required to withdraw from the programme.
+A candidate who fails to pass modules amounting to more than 10 credits will be required to withdraw from the programme without proceeding to the research project and dissertation module.